-AmeriCorps State Competitive FFY2020 Notice of Funding Opportunity (NOFO)
+AmeriCorps State Grant FFY2021OCSFormula Notice of Funding Opportunity (NOFO) Request For Proposals (RFP)

-This Notice outlines the process for applying for an AmeriCorps State grant, funded by the Corporation for National and Community Service (CNCS), administered and overseen by the Montana Governor's Office of Community Service (OCS aka ServeMontana Commission).
-The level and timing of grant funding is subject to annual appropriations.
+This Notice outlines the process for applying for an AmeriCorps State grant, funded by the Corporation for National and Community Service (CNCS), administered by the Montana Governor's Office of Community Service (OCS aka ServeMontana).
+The level and timing of grant funding is subject to availability of annual appropriations.
 OCS reserves the right to modify any component of this RFP, at any time.

-This Notice of Funding Opportunity (NOFO)
+Notice of Funding Opportunity (NOFO)

-This Notice is the first in a multistep process that an applicant must complete to apply for and receive AmeriCorps State Competitive funding.
+This Notice is the first in a multistep process an applicant must complete to apply for and receive AmeriCorps State Formula program and planning grant funding.
 ServeMontana's role is to solicit, screen and rank applications.
-This process is only for ranking; no funding will be awarded from this solicitation.
-All applications cleared through screening will be ranked and submitted to compete nationally for funding.
+All applications cleared through screening will be ranked and submitted to CNCS for funding determination.
 A description of the process used by CNCS is contained in this Notice.
-This Notice should be read together with AmeriCorps Regulations, 45 C.F.R.2520-2550, Mandatory Supplemental Guidance, Application Instructions, and Performance Measure Instructions which are incorporated by reference.
+This Notice should be read together with AmeriCorps Regulations, 45 C.F.R.2520-2550, Mandatory Supplemental Information, Application Instructions, and Performance Measure Instructions which are incorporated by reference.
 It is recommended that applicants review federal regulations at www.ecfr.gov and grant management materials on CNCS's website.